Applicants will be considered on an individual basis but will normally require:

 - A Bachelor degree with a minimum 2:2 classification.
 Candidates without a health or science related degree are required to complete a Life Sciences work book package to satisfy the Life Sciences element of the APL portfolio.

 - In accordance with the Nursing and Midwifery Council (NMC) requirements, Maths and English GCSEs/equivalent (at C or above) are also required.

 Months of entry

-This innovative and intensive two-year course aimed at students who have a health or science based degree looking to convert their qualification into nursing will equip you with the knowledge and skills to assess and manage the nursing care needs of children and families, including those with acute and long-term conditions.
+This innovative and intensive two-year course aimed at students with an existing degree (2:2 or above) will equip you with the knowledge and skills to assess and manage the nursing care needs of children and families, including those with acute and long-term conditions.
 The course will also develop your abilities to consider the wider aspects influencing children's health needs, preparing you for future leadership in a changing and challenging health care system.

 Information for international students